rern/RuneUI_enhancement/function_list.md

 Enhanced UI: Use some workarounds to get more informations and to do something better.
+	Switch between main pages
+		- Swipe left/right
+	Playback control
+		- With Coverart / Time knob
+		- Show overlay guides by tapping top of each
+	Toggle show/hide
+		- Top-bottom bars
+		- Time Knob
+		- Cover art
+		- Volume knob
+		- Buttons
+		- Library home items
+	Artist
+		- Improved artists' bio
     Song info - File
         - Extract sampling info from file while stop Song info - Webradio
         - Get URLs for Library / Playlist from local database
         - Show URL and sampling info in Playback
         - Get sampling info directly with MPD on play
-        - Get sampling info from local database while stop If not available, download sample stream for 3kB or 3s max Extract sampling info from downloaded stream and save to local database Time
+        - Get sampling info from local database while stop (must be played once before available)
+		- Show song title in gray while pause
+		- Hide webradio song title while stop
+    Time
         - Get duration on stop with MPD protocol
+		- Show only duration while stop or blank in webradio
+		- Selectable blinking dots or elapsed time in webradio
-        - Start time within song can be set while stop Cover art
+        - Start time within song can be set while stop
+		- Show elapsed in gray while pause
+    Coverart
+		- Get local files first (easiest to manage ang can be used to overide the ones in ID3tag)
+		- Extract from ID3tag if local files not available (used for songs from various albums in the same directory)
+		- Get from last.fm if not locally available
-        - Save downloaded missing cover arts for better response Volume
+        - Save the downloaded missing cover arts for local use
+		- Show VU meter in webradio - animated while play Volume
         - Show pre-mute level on mute
-        - Save pre-mute level to and get from local database
+        - Maintain pre-mute level to and get from local database Buttons
+		-
 ```